A seven-step framework for applied geophysics

 2. Properties: Characterize materials that can be expected and establish the likely physical property contrasts.

-7. Synthesis: Combine interpretations with prior knowledge about the problem, and with other relevant information.
+7. Synthesis: Combine interpretations with prior knowledge about the problem and other relevant information.
 Decide if your results are adequate for the particular problem.
 Iteration is usually necessary.